libor-m/ngs-course/prepare.rst

 Login to https://github.com.
 Create a new project called `ngs-course-nhrady`, with a default readme file.

 Clone the project to local machine and initialize `sphinx` docs.
+Choose ``SSH`` clone link in GitHub.

 .. code-block:: bash